n0smi1e/BurpUnlimitedre/README.md

 + Based on: BurpLoader by larry_lau && BurpUnlimited by mxcxvn
 + Github repos: https://github.com/x-Ai/BurpUnlimitedre

 This project !replace!
-BurpUnlimited of depend (BurpSutie version 1.7.27).
+BurpUnlimited of depend (BurpSuite version 1.7.27).
 It is NOT intended to replace BurpLoader and BurpUnlimited！

 To run the project from the command line: